adlantz/QiskitSG/README.md

 ## The Spin Glass Problem

 Say you have a group of people, Alice, Bob, and Carol.
-Each give a sign that is orange on one side and blue on the other.
+Each is given a sign that is orange on one side and blue on the other.
 They are also given a set of relationships between people.
 For instance the relationships could be

 1. Alice and Bob: Same color
 2. Alice and Carol: Different color
 3. Bob and Carol: Different color

 The group then has to display the color that matches these criteria.
-In this example, Alice nad Bob try to display the same color as each other, and different from Carol.
+In this example, Alice and Bob try to display the same color as each other, and different from Carol.
 So a solution to this problem would be that Alice and Bob display blue and Carol displays orange.

 <img src="https://github.com/adlantz/QiskitSG/blob/main/ReadMeImages/nonfrust.png" alt="NotFrustrated" width="400"/>

-However, sometimes they're given relationships which can't be full satified.
+However, sometimes they're given relationships which can't be fully satisfied.
 For instance

 1. Alice and Bob: Same color
 2. Alice and Carol: Different color